 For these reasons, if you are considering patent protection, a patent application should be filed before you make any public disclosures about your invention.
-NOVA Impact staff can advise you on this, as well as IRIS for the FCT NOVA community, or the Innovation Unit for the ITQB community.
+Do not hesitate to contact NOVA's specialized services if you have any doubt on this topic.